Mount Vinson, Antarctica: 16,050′ (4,892 m)

 While it is one of our goals to help every climber on every Mountain Trip expedition reach the summit, Mountain Trip cannot guarantee you will reach the summit.
 Any number of factors, including weather, conditions encountered on the route, your personal level of fitness or ability, the abilities of your teammate(s) or any number of other circumstances, might result in you and/or your team turning around before reaching the summit.
 Failure to reach the summit due to any reason associated with mountaineering, such as weather, team dynamics, route conditions, avalanche and rockfall hazard, or due to your lack of fitness or preparation, are not the responsibility of Mountain Trip, and will not result in a refund or a rescheduling of your expedition.

-The following is a general list of required gear for climbing The following is a general list of required gear for climbing Mount Vinson.
+The following is a general list of required gear for climbing The following is a general list of required gear for climbing Mount Vinson with Mountain Trip.
 Climbers joining Mountain Trip on an expedition will receive an updated, comprehensive equipment list that may supersede this list.

 Many of the items on the list need to fit you well in order for you to fully enjoy your experience on the mountain.
 Please plan ahead with equipment purchased for your trip so you can be certain that your gear fits you well.
 On the ice in Antarctica is not the place to discover that your pack is too small for your torso or that your boots give you blisters.
 Recommended items reflect the opinions of our guides.
 We have used and have faith in all of our recommendations, but they may not necessarily fit or work for you.

 Please follow this list closely and don’t hesitate to call or email us for clarifications, or to solicit an opinion about anything you are considering.
-There is a modest selection of gear available in Punta Arenas, so please do not plan on picking anything up down there.
+There is a modest selection of gear available in Punta Arenas, so please don’t plan on purchasing anything there.
 Lastly, only bring down top-notch gear that is in very good condition.
 It will all get tested, perhaps to the extreme!

 Print Equipment